 For graduate students, this course will serve as a foundation for their subsequent advanced courses, establishing a deeper understanding of the major historical-cultural periods and of major literary works.

-B: Write a brief critical summary of the texts we discuss in class, submit every 2nd week, a total of 7 for the entire semester.
+B: Write a brief critical summary of the discussion in class, your own understanding of the texts, and work with the new words learned in class.
+Please write a sentence for each new word.
+Submit every 2nd week, a total of 7 for the entire semester.
 30% (ca. 800-1000 words each).
 In German, of course.
-This should be like a running journal.
-I will not pay much attention to grammar or orthography, but to content.
+This should be like a running journal focused on the literary texts.
+I will not pay too much attention to grammar or orthography, but to content and comprehension.

 C: 1 Mid-term 20%: essay questions